DworkinLab/Bio720/Some_R_resources.md

 [The art of R programming](https://www.nostarch.com/artofr.htm).
 A really nice introduction to programming in R. Does not assume you have any background in programming.

 [R in a nutshell](http://shop.oreilly.com/product/0636920022008.do).
 Once you have some basic understanding of programming in general, this is a nice place to look things up quickly and does a good job of explaining what R is doing with respect to data structures.

-[R for Data Science](http://r4ds.had.co.nz/).
-An excellent introduction to importing, munging and plotting data the **tidyverse** way.

 ## R syntax style guides
 [R syntax style guide according to google](https://google.github.io/styleguide/Rguide.xml)